top of page

 What is a market?

-A market comprises all the entities (people, businesses, governments) with the interest and means to buy a product.
+A market comprises all the entities (people, businesses, governments) with the interest and means to buy a product (or category of product).
 Having "interest" means that the entity perceives value in the product.
-Have the "means" indicates that the entity has access to the product and, if required, can pay for it.
-"Customers" are the part of the market that has purchased your product.<p>Unfortunately, the terms "market" and "customer" are often used interchangeably.
+Having the "means" indicates that the entity has access to the product and, if required, can pay for it.
+"Customers" are the part of the market that has purchased your product.
+Unfortunately, the terms "market" and "customer" are often used interchangeably.
 In product management literature, there is often undue emphasis on understanding customers, often at the expense of understanding the part of the market that hasn't yet bought a product.

 Have a question you'd like us to address?
 Contact us!